Family Visitation Program

 The Family Visitation Program serves children ages birth through 17 years old who have been removed from their homes due to abuse, neglect, or abandonment and have been referred for visitation services by Arizona Department of Child Safety.

-Arizona Department of Child Safety sends referrals directly to WVCCC’s Family Visitation Coordinator.
+Arizona Department of Child Safety sends referrals directly to HCS’s Family Visitation Coordinator.
 The Family Visitation Coordinator assigns cases to Family Visitation Case Aides after verifying referral with DCS Specialist and within seven days of receipt of approved referral.

 Family Visitation should occur no less than weekly.
 Family Visitation Aids schedule and transport child(ren) to visitation appointment.
 Family Visitation Aides communicate with foster families, bi-families and DCS Specialist on the success or lack of success of the visitation.
 All interactions with child(ren) and families are documented and submitted to DCS.